mgmontenegrocal/mgmontenegrocal.github.io/content/authors/admin/_index.md

 bio: ​​I am an Economics Ph.D. candidate at the University of Glasgow.
 I have recently spent time at the Deutsche Bundesbank as a Ph.D. trainee at the Monetary Policy Division.
+     I will be on the job market in 2024/2025

 # Interests to show in About widget